digiscot/digiscot-website/pages/evolution/digital-pioneers/mihc.md

 ### What’s on your digital horizon?

-**Florence:** Our new website is now up and running and we are seeing an increase in on-line giving through this.
+**Florence:** Our <a target='_blank' href="https://mihc.org.uk/">new website</a> is now up and running and we are seeing an increase in on-line giving through this.
 Our plans are to now build on the site’s ability to make it easier for people to access our services.

 We are also exploring the development of a CRM system.
 To improve our services we need to make better use of the information we currently hold on our databases.
 The CRM system will provide an opportunity to have ‘everything in the one place’.